opf/openproject/docs/user/text-formatting/README.md

-## Inline (Balloon) editor
+## Inline editor

-In some resources such as work packages, the editor is shown using an inline / balloon style toolbar.
-To enable the toolbar, either select text in the editor, or double click on an empty area in the editor pane.
+In some resources such as work packages, the editor is shown using an inline style toolbar.
+To enable the toolbar, click into the editor pane.